betselotz/MTB-Illumina-WGS-Analysis/Pangenome analysis.md

 ./run_quast_shovill.sh
 ```

-### running QUAST on all SPAdes assemblies and collecting key statistics into a single CSV.
+### running QUAST on all SPAdes assemblies and collecting key statistics into a single report.tsv.
 ##### Step 1: Create the script
 ```bash
 nano run_quast_spades.sh